CS480UIC/cs480-final-project-national_obesity_rate/documentation/glossary.md

 Min: one-zero, demographics consist of no family

-maxima and minima per attribute
+3.maxima and minima per attribute

 Nation:
 id: max one id, min one id